 The space is split into two areas - teachers' resources on the left and children's resources on the right.
 The overall design is intended to facilitate browsing, quiet study and group discussion.

-Please see the Children's Literature LibGuide or take a look at The Four Corners, a regular newsletter produced by TRC staff.
+Please see the Children's Literature LibGuide or take a look at The Four Corners, a newsletter produced by the Literature and Literacies (LiLi) research unit.
 It provides regular information about children's literature in the TRC.

 Children's Resources: These include picture books, fiction and non-fiction books, big books (fiction and non-fiction), dual language books, feature films, audiobooks, resource packs, artefact boxes, novelty books, puppets, Storysacks® and journals.
 At its heart is an extensive collection of classic and contemporary children's literature.
 All major authors and illustrators are represented, demonstrating the development of children's literature over many decades.
 Though the emphasis is on British literature there is a good selection of American fiction, world fiction and books translated into English from other languages.
 Poetry books and fairy tales also feature.